CHESTERTOWN — Kent County went to the bird watchers for a weekend.

 Another draw of the convention is the camaraderie with other birders, who came from all over the state and Delaware, and the opportunity to visit and enjoy Chestertown.
-Martin said that there is “a lot of sharing going on” at birdwatching conventions.
-Bird watchers can compare lists and trade information, which can be helpful to beginners who are still learning.
+Martin said there is “a lot of sharing going on” at birdwatching conventions.
+Bird watchers can compare lists and trade information, which can be helpful to beginners.

 “It’s a matter of getting out and sharing the knowledge, both people that are experienced and people that are beginners,” Martin said.

 The convention also included seminars in the afternoons, like the Raptor Round-up with the Maryland Department of Natural Resources’ Scales and Tales program and the Safe Skies workshop, during which participants discussed how to protect birds from flying into windows.